pixelwizard2/GuardianPay---Protecting-Against-Lost-Card-and-Copied-Card-Transactions/README.md

 The project was carried out as follows: <br> <br>
 ![1  데이터셋 출력 사진](https://github.com/pixelwizard2/Project.AI--GuardianPay---Protecting-Against-Lost-Card-and-Copied-Card-Transactions/assets/138272416/e5b5d00d-a73b-4127-b3a5-65ee23249441)
-Collected payment card information, user information, and fraud data files from Kaggle. <br> <br>
+Collected payment card information, user information, and fraud data files from Kaggle. <br> <br> <br>

 ![3  전처리완료](https://github.com/pixelwizard2/Project.AI--GuardianPay---Protecting-Against-Lost-Card-and-Copied-Card-Transactions/assets/138272416/46130330-9e01-4df8-8975-1a1eb4dcd67d)
-Integrated and preprocessed datasets to form a consolidated file for model configuration. <br> <br>
+Integrated and preprocessed datasets to form a consolidated file for model configuration. <br> <br> <br>

 ![4  히트맵 분석](https://github.com/pixelwizard2/Project.AI--GuardianPay---Protecting-Against-Lost-Card-and-Copied-Card-Transactions/assets/138272416/bf831dad-32ee-40a3-abf3-38a4cad15a60)
 Analyzed the correlation between the transaction amount ('Amount') and fraud status ('Is Fraud?') using a heatmap.
-Although the correlation was very low at 0.6%, indicating almost no linear relationship, a more detailed analysis was conducted as a close relationship between the amount and fraud status was suspected. <br> <br>
+Although the correlation was very low at 0.6%, indicating almost no linear relationship, a more detailed analysis was conducted as a close relationship between the amount and fraud status was suspected. <br> <br> <br>

 Analyzed the relationship between categorized amounts and fraud using graphs, recognizing that high-amount transactions relatively have a higher risk of fraud, but most fraud transactions occur in lower amount categories.